makeplans/makeplans-api/readme.md

 4) Profit.

-When your integration is ready to be released then you can sign up for a real account at https://app.makeplans.net/client/new
+When your integration is ready to be released then you can sign up for a [real account](https://app.makeplans.net/client/new).

 ## Public and private API